 So what’s cheap in Armenia?

-From that perspective Armenia is very fruitful.
-In many parts of Armenia lands are cultivated, and food is grown thanks to good soil conditions and mild climate.
-Based on this, it’s possible to say that fresh produce in Armenia is cheap due these initial conditions.
+From that perspective, Armenia is very fruitful.
+In many parts of Armenia lands are cultivated, and food is grown thanks to good soil conditions and a mild climate.
+Based on this, it’s possible to say that fresh produce in Armenia is cheap due to these initial conditions.
+Maybe it is because of the fertile soil, or maybe it’s because of our weird Red Apple tradition. 😃 Check out the post to understand what I mean. 😉

 So if you want to correctly budget your travel in Armenia you need to carefully think how many days of your trip you plan to spend in Yerevan.
 Spending more time outside of Yerevan, in cities and towns like Gyumri and Dilijan, for example, can save you quite a bit of money.